This Certificate is no longer being offered! (We are leaving the page up in case we bring it back at some point in the future.)

 - Submit to the Center a written piece of work (masters thesis, dissertation, or major seminar paper) on a topic related to international development and social change.
 This piece can be work you have already written for other purposes; in other words, you do not need to write a separate work to earn the certificate.

 - Demonstrate relevant language skills, international experience, or technical training.

 - Design and execute a plan for meeting the course requirement in consultation with a relevant member of the Faculty Steering Committee.
 The course plan must demonstrate thematic integrity and intellectual coherence.
 Independent study and language courses do not count toward the certificate.
-To help design their plan, students can consult the list of suggested courses, but note this list is not exhaustive or regularly updated so please consider other courses as well..

 - Complete the application form and submit it to the Center prior to the beginning of the spring workshop.

 - Submit the written work (masters thesis, dissertation or major seminar paper) to the Center upon its completion, which may be upon completing the workshop or later in your academic training.